MosesKonsue/MosesKonsue.github.io/_posts/2021-08-28-scriptkiddie.md

 Accessing the site at http://10.10.10.226:5000/ we see 3 inputs for a basic "hackers toolbox".

-There are numerous "tools" present on the page, including an Nmap tool, msfvenom and a earchsploit tool.
+There are numerous "tools" present on the page, including a Nmap, msfvenom and a SearchSploit tool.

-I assume that the Nmap and Searchsploit simply run the binaries and display results.
+I assume that the Nmap and SearchSploit simply run the binaries and display results.
 The venom generator allows us to upload files to it, this could be a potential exploit point.
-But at this point I am lost, reading writeups it seems that the vulnerabillity is within msfvenom itself.
+But at this point I am lost, reading writeups it seems that the vulnerability is within msfvenom itself.
 This [Github page](https://github.com/justinsteven/advisories/blob/master/2020_metasploit_msfvenom_apk_template_cmdi.md) by the exploit author Justin Steven explains the vuln and references it as [CVE-2020-7384](https://nvd.nist.gov/vuln/detail/CVE-2020-7384).
 They explain that:

 >*"There is a command injection vulnerability in msfvenom when using a crafted APK file as an Android payload template.